hiroaki/hiroaki.github.io/projects/mapsgpx/docs/API.md

 onCreateMarker        | Apply hooks when `MapsGPX.Marker` is created.
 The callback will accept created object onCreatePolyline      | Apply hooks when `MapsGPX.Polyline` is created.
 The callback will accept created object onAddGPX              | Apply hooks when added GPX by `addGPX(key, src)`.
-The callback will accept the 1st argument *key* that will able to identify added GPX
+The callback will accept the 1st argument *key* that will able to identify added GPX onShowMarker        | Apply hooks when `MapsGPX.Marker` is shown by `showOverlay...`.
+The callback receives its instance. onHideMarker        | Apply hooks when `MapsGPX.Marker` is hidden by `hideOverlay...`.
+The callback receives its instance. onShowPolyline      | Apply hooks when `MapsGPX.Polyline` is shown by `showOverlay...`.
+The callback receives its instance. onHidePolyline      | Apply hooks when `MapsGPX.Polyline` is hidden by `hideOverlay...`.
+The callback receives its instance.

 Also there are hook points made by some plug-ins.